Pepdexpepdex

 FGL

-FG-loop peptide modeled on the FG-loop region of NCAM (neural cell adhesion molecule).
-Memory and learning research in animal models.
+Studied for memory and learning in animal models.
+It's an FG-loop peptide modeled on the FG-loop region of NCAM (neural cell adhesion molecule).

 Nootropic